 A week and a few days ago, on a Saturday, I gave a presentation at my brother Matt’s travelogue in Ephrata, Pennsylvania.
 He basically put together a glorified home video of his life in Alaska and then found six hundred people who didn’t have anything better to do that evening to sit down and watch it.
 How on earth did he find six hundred people?
 He writes books about his adventures in Alaska and has found quite the following among conservative Mennonites and Amish.
 I guess when you don’t have the internet at your disposal, a home video about a guy living in Alaska with some unreliable boats and unfortunate hunting stories has some appeal.
+I’m actually being a little sarcastic.
+His books are an interesting read and you quickly learn there’s more than one way to do things: the normal way and Matt’s way.

 Having six hundred people in one place gave me an opportunity to stand on a soapbox and tell people about our ministry with MMS Aviation.
 It went well and I talked to many interested people who were interested in airplanes, in missions, or both.